kimtonyhyun/analysis/docs/tensor.md

 - [ ] Measuring distance in trial space as a metric of learning / strategy-shifting
 - [ ] More detailed residual analysis and better documentation
+- [ ] Thorough analysis and documentation of standardizing the tensor.